Bahar-Pasha/Creating_Table_in_SQL/README.md

 ## Foreign Key

-When we want to linke a table to another, we do it through a Primary key and a Foreign key.
-It acutally gives rise to having consistent data in our database.
+When we want to linke a table to another, we can do it through a Primary key and a Foreign key.
+It acutally gives rise to having a consistent data in our database.